PCI Certified vs. PCI Compliant: What's the difference, and why does it matter?

-Payment and data security has never been more important, especially with the global changes in consumer behavior as a result of the COVID-19 pandemic.
-According to Visa’s recent report on 2021 payment security predictions, as ecommerce purchasing trends continue to dominate the industry, retailers are adapting to ensure that consumer data is protected.
-Some of these adjustments include merchants updating fraud prevention strategies, implementing modernized payment infrastructure, and governments increasing authentication measures.
+Payment and data security has never been more important.
+As ecommerce purchasing trends continue to dominate the industry, retailers are adapting to ensure that consumer data is protected.
+This includes merchants updating fraud prevention strategies, implementing modernized payment infrastructure, and governments increasing authentication measures.

 This brings up an important topic within the payment security space around PCI certification.
 You may notice that some companies within the point-of-sale (POS) industry are PCI certified, while others are PCI compliant.
 Because of the importance of data security for the sustainability of POS organizations, understanding the difference in PCI certification types and why it matters is important for the health and longevity of your organization.